 On the afternoon of December 1, 1955, 42-year-old African American Rosa Parks, returning home from her job as an assistant tailor at a Montgomery, Alabama, department store, boarded bus 2857 on the Cleveland Avenue line.
 When told to give up her seat for a white man, she refused and was arrested for violating the city’s racial segregation laws.
-Her act of civil disobedience precipitated the 13-month Montgomery Bus Boycott, which was led by Martin Luther King, Jr. On the 100th anniversary of the February 4, 1913, birth of Parks, explore 10 surprising facts about the civil rights activist.
+Her act of civil disobedience precipitated the 13-month Montgomery Bus Boycott, which was led by Martin Luther King, Jr. Explore 10 surprising facts about the civil rights activist.

 1. Parks was not the first African-American woman to be arrested for refusing to yield her seat on a Montgomery bus.

 Nine months before Parks was jailed, 15-year-old Claudette Colvin was the first Montgomery bus passenger to be arrested for refusing to give up her seat for a white passenger.
 (Parks was involved in raising defense funds for Colvin.)
 Three other African-American women—Aurelia Browder, Mary Louise Smith and Susie McDonald—also ran afoul of the bus segregation law prior to Parks.
 The four were plaintiffs in the Browder v.
 Gayle case that resulted in the Supreme Court ruling bus segregation unconstitutional.

 2. Parks was a civil rights activist before her arrest.

 Parks was a long-time member of the Montgomery chapter of the National Association for the Advancement of Colored People (NAACP), which she joined in 1943.
 At the time of her arrest, she was a secretary of the local NAACP chapter, and the previous summer she had attended a workshop for social and economic justice at Tennessee’s Highlander Folk School.
 Her political activism continued through the boycott and the rest of her life.